Born in the parish of St. Peter's, Oxford.

 He became eligible for his deferred pension on reaching the age of 50 years on the 23rd of June 1878.
 At that time he gave his address as No. 19 Grove Place, Ealing, London.

-[RM: The 1881 Census returns show an Edmund Braithwaite aged 49, a "Carver and Gilder" as living at 146 King's Cross Road.
+[RM: The 1881 Census shows an Edmund Braithwaite aged 49, a "Carver and Gilder" living at 146, Kings Cross Road.
+[EB gave his occupation as carver and gilder on enlistment, so this is likely to be him.]
 His birthplace, however, is noted as Cork, Ireland.
-He was married to Rose aged 41 who was born at Oxford.
-The household shared with a niece, Nellie Ford aged 17, and grandson Harry Tapley, aged 6.]
+He was married to Rose, aged 41, who was born at Oxford.
+The household shared with a niece, Nellie Ford, 17, and grandson Harry Tapley, 6.]

 Further Information